 - The Rise of Podcasts

-- Why You Should Integrate Podcasts to Your Content Strategy
+- Why You Should Integrate Podcasts into Your Content Strategy

-- How to Optimize Your Podcasts for Search Engines
+- How to Optimize Your Podcast for Search Engines

-In a nutshell, a podcast is an audio program, much like traditional talk radio that consists of one or more episodes.
+A podcast is an audio program that consists of one or more episodes, much like traditional talk radio.

 Podcast topics cover everything from informational news updates and serial journalism to fictional episodes, celebrity interviews, and comedy of all flavors.